 Tableau photography constructs familiar narratives that refer to paintings, cinema, literature, and people from the past.
-In this way, it shows how contemporary life parallels with other times in history and in art.
-Photographers vary widely with how they create those narratives.
+In this way, it shows how contemporary life parallels other times in history and in art.
+Photographers vary widely in how they create those narratives.

 Cinematic Reference Points

 Jeff Wall’s images resemble familiar scenes in nonspecific movies.
 Because of this, the viewer feels almost immediately connected with the image.
 He uses our culture’s love of cinema to construct coherent narratives that most people understand.

-This photograph, Insomnia, the expression on the man’s face, his position under the table, and the messiness of the kitchen create an allegory of psychological distress.
+In this photograph, Insomnia, the expression on the man’s face, his position under the table, and the messiness of the kitchen create an allegory of psychological distress.
 The stylization of the photo makes it evident that it was intentionally choreographed.
 To create an image such as this one, he needed to hire a team of people to make it including an actor.
-As a result, his photography questions the popular idea of the photographer working alone.
-It adds orchestrator of cast and crew to the role of photographer.
+As a result, his photography questions the popular idea of the lone photographer.
+Like a film director, it adds orchestrator of cast and crew to the role of photographer.

-Philip-Lorca diCorcia took portraits of men he asked to pose for him around Santa Monica Boulevard in Hollywood.
-Strikingly, his image titles say the name, age, location, and the amount paid to pose for him.
+Philip-Lorca diCorcia took portraits of men who were often sex workers that he had asked to pose for him around Santa Monica Boulevard in Hollywood and other places around the United States.
+His image titles typically included the name, age, location, and the amount paid to pose for him.

 diCorcia’s photo titles cause the viewer to wonder about the story and aspiration of the individual.
 Juxtaposing images of their bodies with titles that indicate the amount paid to pose for the photo is a clear reference to the sex industry.
 Perhaps, he is reminding the viewer that people’s bodies can be bought.
 Especially these people’s bodies.
 It could also be a statement about the price of pursuing fame.